vmchale/permutations/README.md

 [here](https://github.com/trillioneyes/idris-toys/blob/master/Permutation.idr).

-It's currently very much a work in progress, but it is a nice example of something Idris can do that Haskell cannot where it does work.
+It's currently very much a work in progress, but it is a nice example of something Idris can do that Haskell cannot.

 ## Installation